 Do not use any skin products or treatments alongside Treclin which contain:

-Let your doctor or pharmacist know if you are using anything containing these ingredients.
-They will inform you when you can safely start using Treclin.
+Speak to your doctor or pharmacist for advice if you are using anything containing these ingredients.

 Medicated cleansers, soaps or solutions should not be used alongside Treclin.
 Care should be taken if you use:

-If you are taking any of the following medications, ask your doctor for advice before using Treclin:
+If you are taking any of the following medicines, ask your doctor for advice before using Treclin:

 Treclin is not safe to use during pregnancy or while you are breastfeeding.
-If you are trying to get pregnant, avoid using Treclin and consult your doctor for a suitable alternative.
+If you are trying to get pregnant, do not use Treclin and speak to your doctor for advice.

-Treclin will not affect your fertility but if you are a women trying to have a baby, the use of this medicine can cause harm to an unborn baby.
+Treclin will not affect your fertility.
+But, if you are pregnant or trying to have a baby, using Treclin can cause harm to an unborn baby.

-The first line of treatment for mild acne is usually over-the-counter products.
-There are a range of creams and gels containing the active ingredient Benzoyl peroxide.
-If these prove to be ineffective, or your acne is severe, then you doctor can prescribe you with prescription medication.
+To treat mild acne, you can try using over the counter products from a pharmacy.
+There are a range of creams and gels containing the active ingredient benzoyl peroxide, witch hazel and tea tree oil.
+If these are not effective, or your acne is severe, then your doctor can prescribe alternative treatments.
 This may include:

-There are six types of spots associated with acne:
+There are six different types of spots associated with acne:

-Treclin is only available on prescription and cannot be purchased over-the-counter.
-It is available from Dr Felix after a short online consultation.
+Treclin is only available on prescription and cannot be purchased over the counter at a pharmacy.
+You can buy Treclin from Dr Felix after a short online consultation.